7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this could result in blocked drains or damaged sewer pipelines in your home’s plumbing system, which will result in an expense that is unimaginable to you.
+- Doing this can result in blockages in drains or damaged pipelines within your home’s plumbing system, which will result in an unimaginable cost to you.

-- Blocked Drains Plumbing Sydney offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining services.
+- Blocked Drains Plumbing Sydney offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining.

 1. Baby wipes

-Baby wipes might seem useful, but they do not dissolve like toilet paper, and they can block your plumbing system.
-Put them in the garbage instead.
+Baby wipes might seem useful but they don’t disintegrate like toilet paper and could clog pipes.
+You should dispose of them in the garbage instead.

 2. Condoms

-Oil and grease must be disposed of in a container and thrown away in the trash, because they’ll get hard and cause obstructions in your drains or pipes.
+Oil and grease should be put in a container and thrown away in the trash, because they’ll harden, causing obstructions in your drains or pipes.

-Tampons and sanitary pad are usually advertised in the form of "flushable, " but flushing them could cause trouble later on when they are combined with other items and cause a clog.
+Tampons and sanitary pads are frequently marketed as "flushable, " but flushing them can cause troubles later on if they are combined with other items to cause a terrible obstruction.

 5. Medications

-The flushing of medications should not occur down the toilet because they could pollute our water sources.
+The flushing of medications should not occur into the toilet as they can contaminate our water sources.

 6. Dental floss

-Dental floss is created to be strong that means it will not split when wet, which can lead to the possibility of blockages to your pipes.
+Dental floss is made to be strong that means it will not be able to break in water, causing potential blockages in your pipes.

 7. Paper towels

-In contrast to toilet paper, papers have a stronger weave that means they are less likely to deteriorate quickly once wet, which means they won’t easily blockage.
+Unlike with toilet paper, paper towels have a thicker weave that means they are less likely to degrade quickly after being wet, meaning they can easily cause blockages.

 | Item | Reason for not Flushing |